gthlor/geog510-demo/typos-md.md

 ## Introduction

-Geospatial Data is cruical in various fields, including remote sensing, environmental science, and urban planning.
-The advancements in AI have lead to new oppurtunities for analyzing and intepreting such data.
+Geospatial Data is crucial in various fields, including remote sensing, environmental science, and urban planning.
+The advancements in AI have lead to new opportunities for analyzing and interpreting such data.
 This docuemnt explores the combination of Geospatial AI (GeoAI) with image segmentation techniques.

 ## Overview of GeoAi

-GeoAI combines geospatila data and artifical inteligence to improve decission-making proceses.
-Using models such as the **Segment Anything Model 2 (SAM2)**, researchers can automate feature extracion from remote sensing images.
+GeoAI combines geospatial data and artifical intelligence to improve decision-making process.
+Using models such as the **Segment Anything Model 2 (SAM2)**, researchers can automate feature extraction from remote sensing images.

 ### Key componnents of GeoAI

-- **Deep learing models** for classfication and detction
+- **Deep learning models** for classfication and detection
 - **Remote sesning data** from satellites and drones
 - **Big data processing** with cloud computing solutons